DataBiosphere/toil/docs/running/running.rst

 local machine.
 Once ready, they can be run on a full-fledged batch system (see :ref:`batchsysteminterface`).

 Often during a Toil workflow files are generated and Toil needs a place to keep track of things.
-The job store is where Toil keeps all of the intermediate files.
+The job store is where Toil keeps all of the intermediate files shared between jobs.
 The argument you passed in to your script ``file:my-job-store`` indicated where.
 The ``file:`` part just tells Toil you are using the ``file`` job store, which means everything is kept in a temporary directory called ``my-job-store``.
 (Read more about :ref:`jobStoreInterface`.)

 Toil is totally customizable! run ``python helloWorld.py --help`` to see a complete list of available options.